leloykun/leloykun.github.io/content/ponder/test-time-regression/index.md

 ## Learning how to learn in-context

-First, what do we want from an ideal model?
+First, what do we want from an *ideal* language model?

-1. **In-context learning**: We want it to learn from information it has ingested so far and use that information to make more accurate predictions moving forward.
+1. **In-context learning**: *At inference time*, we want the model to learn from information it has ingested so far and use that information to make more accurate predictions moving forward.

 2. **Computational expressivity**: We want it to have a complex-enough internal machinery so it can actually solve hard problems we encounter in real-life.
+And

 3. **Efficiency**.

 Of course, there are other stuff we'd want.
 But these are the most important ones.
 And here, we'll focus on the first one.

----
+### Associative Recall

 To teach the models to learn in context, let's steal an idea from nature: **Associative Recall**